-As you are about to enter our museum, you'll see a full-size model of one of Cleveland's Mounted Unit Saddlebred horses, unique to the Cleveland Police Department just outside the main entrance to the Cleveland Police Museum.
+As you enter our museum, you'll see a full-size model of one of Cleveland's Mounted Unit Saddlebred horses, unique to the Cleveland Police Department.

 The Cleveland Police Mounted Unit was officially established in 1911, although horses most likely have played a part in the Force since it began in 1866.

 The mounted unit began when Police Chief Fred Kohler went to Blot’s Livery and rented 2 horses for the department.
 Sergeant George Matowitz was picked to lead this new unit.